 Pay attention to details.
 If you feel like something doesn't fit right, the straps of your dress move, sleeves are too tight, or anything that makes you feel uncomfortable right away, stay away from it.
 You don't want one annoying detail to ruin an otherwise perfect photo.

-Feel free to contact me directly if you have any questions!
+I hope you could find some helpful tips in here, feel free to contact me directly if you have any questions!